 Those not familiar with Oracle MySQL databases might find the differences between the products confusing, especially when trying to choose between the open source and commercial editions.
-Here we look at Oracle MySQL products to give you a better idea of how they differ, so you can more easily choose the one that is right for your organization.
+Here we look at the various Oracle MySQL products to give you a better idea of how they compare to and differ from one another, so you can more easily choose the one that is right for your organization.

 Oracle offers the MySQL Community Server as an open source product that is freely available for over 20 platforms, including Windows, Linux, Unix and Mac.
 The Community Edition includes multiple storage engines, such as InnoDB and MyISAM, memory and Network Database (NDB).
 In addition, the Oracle MySQL Workbench Community tool models, develops and administers databases in the Community Edition.